 [Side note: Since I didn't grow up in New England, I hadn't heard of a Fluffernutter Sandwich, a concoction of marshmallow fluff and peanut butter on white bread.
 It's supposed to be quite the delicacy.
 But I digress.]

-How to make marshmallow creme
+How to make marshmallow fluff

 Making marshmallow fluff from scratch is similar to making homemade marshmallows.
 The only special equipment you'll need is a digital or candy thermometer.